-This is one of the questions we get the most at CharlieHR: when do you hire someone specifically to take care of HR?
-We've built this set of guidelines to help small businesses work out if they're ready for this vital hire.
+This is one of the questions we get the most at Charlie: when do you need to hire someone specifically to take care of HR?
+In this blog post, we've set out everything you need to know about small businesses and the different levels of HR support they require – when you can get by, when you should outsource, and when you need a full-time hire.

-Often, very small businesses can get by with an external service, such as an HR consulting firm, or CharlieHR’s very own HR Advice service.
-Slightly larger businesses may choose to employ an HR professional part-time, or have an office manager or someone in operations handle HR concerns.
-Finally, past a certain size, having a full-time HR professional on the team becomes a necessity.
+Slightly larger businesses may choose to employ an HR professional part-time, and once you're past a certain size, having a full-time HR professional on the team becomes a necessity.

 All of the above are legitimate methods – all that matters is that your business is handling this proactively, rather than simply ignoring HR until a problem crops up.